waynekhan/blog/content/posts/2024-04-15-updated-build-a-pc.md

 During the COVID-19 pandemic, I managed to build a PC ( <ref "2020-05-19-build-a-pc" > ), with some updates ( < ref "2021-08-18-build-a-pc" > ).

-For reasons, my GPU and motherboard died and had to be replaced at some point.
-Recently, it couldn't turn on anymore, and it wasn't the power supply, so it might have been the motherboard (again).
-I got fed up, sold most of my parts.
+For whatever reason, my GPU and motherboard died at some point, and had to be replaced.
+Recently, it couldn't even power on anymore.
+I gave up, liquidated almost* everything except my inputs/outputs.

-Here's the revised table with a new column for the selling price, or "TBD" for items that have yet to be sold, if ever:
+Here's the revised, final table with a new column for the selling price:

 |            |Part                                            |Purchase Price|Sale Price
 |------------|------------------------------------------------|--------------|----------